Exploring the Sherwin Williams Wood Stain Chart

 Why the Sherwin Williams Wood Stain Chart Matters

-When I first started woodworking, choosing a stain felt overwhelming.
-There are so many options out there!
-That’s where the Sherwin Williams wood stain chart became my go-to tool.
+Choosing a stain color can feel overwhelming given how many options Sherwin-Williams offers.
+That’s exactly what the Sherwin-Williams wood stain chart is designed to solve.
 It’s a visual guide that lays out all the stain colors and opacities available, helping you see exactly how each shade looks on different types of wood.

 This chart isn’t just a pretty picture—it’s a practical tool.
 It shows you how colors like Burnished Walnut or Classic Cherry appear on oak, pine, or cedar.
 It also helps you understand the difference between transparent, semi-transparent, and solid stains.
-I’ve used it to plan everything from deck makeovers to custom furniture pieces, and it’s saved me from costly mistakes.
-Trust me, having this chart in your arsenal makes decision-making so much easier.
+It works for planning anything from a deck makeover to a custom furniture piece — and if you’re deciding between stain and paint for wood floors specifically, see our guide on Sherwin-Williams wood floor paint.

 Sherwin-Williams Stain Colors: Browse by Tone